CarJem/ManiacEditor/docs/entities/Animals.rst

 **NOTE**: Do not set type over 11, the game will crash due to file I/O error!

-**NOTE 2**: Animals have behaviour controlled by static objects, such behaviours as speeds are in this file!
+**NOTE 2**: Animals have behaviour controlled by a static object file, such behaviours as speeds are in this file! other behaviours this file controls are not known